hsh2001/apple-dark-mode/README.en.md

 }
 ```

-We have added the function to switch the dark mode off and on easily.
-However, if the user refreshes the webpage or moves to another page, dark mode is turned off.
-To solve this problem, save settings to browser by using Cookie and always try to decorate your web page according to this setting.
+By doing this, you can add function of turning on/off Dark Mode.
+However, Dark Mode will be turned off when users reload the page in your browser or move from one page to another.
+This problem will be solved if you save the set value in your browser by using Cookie and let the web-page displayed according to the value.

-In this article, we use the `JavaScript Cookie` library to manipulate a Cookie.
+In this article, I use the `JavaScript Cookie` library for controlling cookies.
 [Learn more](https://github.com/js-cookie/js-cookie)

-First, save it as Cookie whenever you change to dark mode.
-State values have been converted to integer and saved because Cookie saves values as string.
-And add `isDarkMode` function bringing this value.
+First, save it as a cookie when Dark Mode is turned on.
+You should save the set value after converting it into an integer type because Cookies store values as a string.
+And add `isDarkMode` function that obtains this value.
 ```javascript
 function isDarkMode() {
   return Cookies.get('darkmode');